 - Make a cat burrito!
 Sometimes, a cat will scratch and bite the moment it sees a cat carrier.
 They’ll do it even if you’re kind and gentle about it, and you’ve followed all the advice listed here.
 If this sounds like your cat, then the burrito approach might be your only option.
 Wrap your unsuspecting cat up in a towel or a blanket just like you would with a baby, and gently place them inside the carrier.
 They might not like it very much, but at least you got them in there without injuring yourself or your cat.

 Well, isn’t that the six million dollar question?
 Let’s be straight.
 There isn’t a definite right or wrong answer to this.
-All of the cat carrier types have their own pros and cons, and we’ve outlined those for you above.
-The type that’s best for you depends on what type of person you are, and what type of cat you have.
+All of the cat carriers have their own pros and cons, and we’ve outlined those for you above.
+The type that’s best for you depends on the type of person you are, and your cat’s personality.
 Here’s what we think are the factors that should make up your mind.

 For a Short Trip…

 If you’re just making a one way trip, or a short one-off ‘there and back’ trip, go for a cardboard cat carrier.
 This is what they’re designed for, and it’s much cheaper than investing in any of the other carrier types.
-If you know you need to make a short journey, and you’re confident that you won’t need to take your cat anywhere else for a while, the cardboard cat carrier is the one for you.
+If you know you need to make a short journey, and you’re confident that you won’t need to take your cat anywhere else for a while, cardboard cat carriers are the right choice for you.
 Just don’t be tempted to keep it and use it again, they damage and degrade very quickly.

 For a Flight…

-If you’re planning to take your cat on a flight, you’ll probably want to give more thought to the soft cat carrier.
+If you’re planning to take your cat on a flight, you’ll probably want to give more thought to soft cat carriers.
 They’re also a good option if you want something that’s light, and convenient to carry.
 Just be prepared to put in the extra effort when cleaning them.

 For Almost Anything…

-For most purposes, you can’t go wrong with the hard cat carrier.
+For most purposes, you can’t go wrong with hard cat carriers.
 They’re solid, they’re durable, there’s little risk of escape, and they wipe clean.
 There’s a reason why they’re the standard model for cat transport, and it’s because they’re a dependable model.
 They’re also the only model that easily allows you to include food and litter for your cat.
+On top of that, they’re also durable cat carriers.

 For Easy Cleaning…

-Cage cat carriers are the way to go if you want something that’s solid, but also lightweight, and you don’t want to go through the process of cleaning every time it’s used.
-Just be aware that your cat is always exposed to the elements, and things may get messy if it decides it wants to go the toilet.
+Cage cat carriers are the way to go if you want something that’s solid, but also lightweight.
+Same goes for metal cat carriers (which tend to be the same thing anyway).
+They’re also good if you don’t want to go through the process of cleaning every time it’s used.
+Just be aware that your cat is always exposed to the elements.
+Things may get messy if it decides it wants to go the toilet.

 For Elderly Pets…